Make Money Writing as a Freelancer, Without Having to Find Clients

 How is this possible?

-It’s possible when you write and publish your own website on a topic that interests you.
+It’s possible when you write and publish your own website.

 Let me give you an example.

 One of the great pleasures in my own life is coffee.
 I love it.
 I love trying quality, gourmet coffees, and enjoy brewing them in different ways with different equipment.

 And, as a writer, I enjoy writing about coffee.

 I could have set out to find clients in the coffee business.
 But instead, I decided to write and publish my own website about coffee.
 It’s called CoffeeDetective.com.

 I started writing it almost 10 years ago now.

 I add pages to the site when I have time, and when I feel like it.
 I write only what I want to write.
 I’m the owner, publisher, editor, and writer of my own site.

 That doesn’t mean I’m answerable to nobody.
 I’m actually answerable to my readers.
 They let me know what they want to learn about.
 And they make it clear to me which types of content they like the most, and the least.

 And I like that.
 There is a sense of community within the site.
 I love listening to my readers.
 They’re not my “boss,” but they really help me out when I’m thinking about what to write next.